pkarsy/TasmotaBerryTime/ds3231/README.md

 ## Automatically load the driver at startup

-WebInterface -> Tools -> Manage Filesystem -> Edit "autoexec.be"
+Tasmota Web Interface -> Tools -> Manage Filesystem -> Edit "autoexec.be" (The white icon with the pencil)

 Or create a new file with this name